jskrable/jskrable/README.md

 ## 🚀 What I'm Up To

 **Founding Engineer @ Ounce** *(June 2025 - Present)*
 Building the tech infrastructure that connects affordable housing residents to health and social services.
-Developing the Ounce Hub platform and data pipelines that power our hybrid service delivery model - combining on-site community navigators with virtual support across multiple states.
+Developing the platform and data pipelines that power our hybrid service delivery model - combining on-site community navigators with virtual support across multiple states.

 ## 💼 Where I've Been